Gerban/AWS-Image-Classification-with-SageMaker/README.md

 - GPUMemoryIncrease: "Choose a larger instance type with more memory if footprint is close to maximum available memory.": triggered 449 out of 5256 times.

-Also triggered 36 times each were LowGPUUtilization and CPUBottlenecks, and BatchSize was also triggered 4 times.
+Also triggered 36 times each were LowGPUUtilization and CPUBottlenecks, and BatchSize was also triggered 4 times indicating that BatSize was too small.
+BatchSize of 128 was obtained from hyperparameter optimisation but that may be a local optimum rather than the best global option within the search space.

-Main step to take: use of larger compute instance types (limited by current account settings).
+**Main step for further improvements:** use of larger compute instance types.

 Link to SageMaker Profiler Report with further details: